 Stray Pets & Animals

-Find a Cat?
-How to decide what to do.
+Find a kitten?
+Click here for instructions on what to do.

-If you find and capture a stray pet, then please contact the JECC non-emergency line at (319) 356-6800 (24/7), so the appropriate responder can be dispatched.
+If you find and capture a pet (not feral), then please contact the JECC non-emergency line at (319) 356-6800 (24/7), so the appropriate responder can be dispatched.
 Stray pets are briefly held in North Liberty before being taken to the Cedar Valley Humane Society.

 Urban Chickens